How to buy a recreation pass

 Grenada Lake News & Events

 The USACE Vicksburg District is engineering solutions to the nation’s toughest challenges.
-The Vicksburg District encompasses a 68,000-square-mile area across portions of Mississippi, Arkansas and Louisiana that holds nine major river basins and incorporates approximately 460 miles of mainline Mississippi River levees.
+The Vicksburg District encompasses a 68,000-square-mile area across portions of Mississippi, Arkansas, and Louisiana, that holds nine major river basins and incorporates approximately 460 miles of mainline Mississippi River levees.
 The Vicksburg District is engaged in hundreds of projects and employs approximately 1,100 personnel.

 FISH STRUCTURE PLACEMENT REGULATION